pyscript/docs/docs/user-guide/dom.md

 #### Interacting with an ElementCollection

-Besides allowing operations as an iterable object, `ElementCollection` objects also offer a few convenient methods to directly interact with the elements in the collection.
+Besides allowing operations as an iterable object, `ElementCollection` objects also offer a few convenience methods to directly interact with the elements in the collection.
 For instance, it's possible to ask for specific attributes of the elements in the collection directly:

 ```python